-- 1. Remove and/or lock-out the turbine motor air supply for safety (De-energize all energized circuits such as air and power). - 2.
-Disconnect any air hoses from the turbine motor supply air fitting. - 3.
-Remove the flexdeburr tool from the robot or work location. - 4.
-Clean the debris from the flexdeburr tool using compressed air and a clean rag to wipe any grease from the outer surfaces. - 5.
-Remove the turbine motor assembly from the housing as described in Section 6.2.2-Turbine Motor Replacement steps 6 to 16. - 6.
-The pivot bearings of each ring are now accessible; to remove the bearings, use a suitable pair of pliers to grab the outer race and pull the bearing out of the ring (the bearings are only lightly retained).
-Alternatively, a hooked piece of wire can be inserted in the bearing bore to pull the bearings out. - 7.
-Apply a tiny amount of non-hardening gasket sealant, Permatex #2 or equivalent, to the outer race of the new bearings to secure them during the reassembly process.
-Only a small amount is required. - 8.
-Insert the pivot bearing without an extended inner race into the bore with the cup seal in the bottom.
+- 1. Remove and/or lock out the turbine motor air supply for safety (De-energize all energized circuits such as air and power). - 2.
+Disconnect the air hoses from the turbine motor and compliance air fittings. - 3.
+Remove the deburring tool from the robot or work location. - 4.
+Remove the cutting bur, refer to Section 6.2.1-Bur and Collet Replacement steps 5 through 9. - 5.
+Using compressed air and a clean rag, remove debris and grease from the outer surfaces of the deburring tool. - 6.
+Remove the turbine motor assembly from the housing as described in Section 6.2.2-Turbine Motor Replacement steps 6 to 23. - 7.
+The pivot bearings of the ring are now accessible; to remove the bearings, use a suitable pair of pliers to grab the outer race and pull the bearing out of the ring (the bearings are only lightly retained).
+Alternatively, a hooked piece of wire can be inserted in the bearing bore to pull the bearings out. - 8.
+Apply a tiny amount of non-hardening gasket sealant, Permatex #2 or an equivalent, to the outer race of the new bearings to secure them during the reassembly process.
+Only a small amount is required. - 9.
+Insert the pivot bearing without an extended inner race into the bore with the cup seal at the top of the gimbal ring.
 Insert the pivot bearing with the extended inner race into the other bore.